I don’t think I have ever spoken about gun control on this blog. But the tragic news today has made me think.

 This wasn’t a natural disaster like a hurricane or an earthquake.
 Something that couldn’t be avoided or stopped.
 This was a deranged terrorist (and rightly named) who brought carnage, death and suffering on an unimaginable scale.

 Yet I am still hearing that people in America will not move on the idea that there should be stricter gun laws in the country.
 I have heard commentators repeating their mantra that they should be allowed to access weapons as it’s this is their right.

 All I can say is that thank goodness I live in the UK and not USA.
 It is almost laughable that a progressive country like the USA is allowing its citizens to carry out mass-murders without sensibly addressing the issue.

 When the Dunblane massacre occurred in 1996 stricter laws in the UK were brought in and I believe made the country a safer place.
 I had to reassure my class at the time as they were frightened that a gunman could do the same in the school.
 They were genuinely worried.

 If ISIS had carried out this attack, USA would have reacted.
 If North Korea had done the same they would have bombed their country.
 The utter madness and insanity in this that America cannot and will not police itself.
 Believing their second amendment right outweighs the rights of those who tragically lost their lives.

-Everyone can own and drive a car with a licence that’s attained by certain standards.
+Everyone can own and drive a car with a license that’s attained by certain standards.
 These standards are legally required drive on UK roads.
-There are yearly checks made on a vehicles road worthiness.
-Billions of pounds is spent implementing safety measures in vehicles so people are less likely to be insured or killed as a result of an accident.
+There are yearly checks made on a vehicles roadworthiness.
+Billions of pounds is spent implementing safety measures in vehicles so people are less likely to be injured or killed as a result of an accident.
 Yet America is not prepared to do so on guns which are solely designed to insure or kill.
 If you don’t know that a definition of madness is, this is it.